Henry A. Edmundson: Politics

 Later in the session, on May 22, 1856, Edmundson accompanied Preston Brooks when he brutally attacked Charles Sumner on the floor of the United States Senate with his cane.
 A resolution to censure Edmundson was introduced for his involvement in the incident along with Brooks and Laurence M. Keitt (another accomplice); while the House censured Brooks and Keitt, it voted not to censure Edmundson.
 Edmundson served as one of Brooks' pallbearers the following year.
 On February 10, 1860, Edmundson attacked Pennsylvania Congressman John Hickman on the Capitol grounds for ridiculing Virginia's response to John Brown's raid as excessive.
 That August, as Staples canvassed for the Constitutional Union candidates in Christiansburg, Virginia, Edmundson exchanged blows with Staples.

 Meanwhile, Edmunson's willingness to thrash "ungentlemanly northern curs" won him admirers as well as enemies.
 His name was placed into nomination for lieutenant Governor at the Democratic state convention in 1855, and he finished third of six Democratic gubernatorial candidates in 1858.

 Confederate officer

 As Virginia debated secession on April 6, 1861, Edmundson addressed a mass meeting in Roanoke and raised a secessionist flag as well as addressed the crowd.
-As Virginia seceded, Edmondson resigned from Congress and served three months as a volunteer aide-de-camp to the governor.
+As Virginia seceded, Edmundson resigned from Congress and served three months as a volunteer aide-de-camp to the governor.
 On September 4, 1861, he accepted a commission as lieutenant colonel in the 54th Virginia Infantry and joined the newly formed Confederate States Army.
 The regiment was reorganized in May 1862, and Edmundson was dropped.
 However, he recruited the 27th Battalion Partisan Rangers, and received a promotion to Major after his re-enlistment; the unit became the 25th Virginia Cavalry and promoted to full Lieutenant Colonel on April 23, 1863, then mustered out citing ill health on October 8, 1864.